AdamDee64/C-challenges/README.md

 <b>bouncing_ball.c</b> - counts how many times a ball will reach a certain height based on drop height and energy loss per bounce<br>
 <b>scramble.c</b> - determines if there are enough characters of the correct type in one string to make up the other string - two solutions<br>
 <b>seconds_time.c</b> - returns a string representing time based on seconds entered into a function, up to 99:59:59<br>
+<b>greed.c</b> - a function that returns the total score of 5 rolls of six-sided dice. scoring is based on a game called Greed<br>
+<b>groceries.c</b> - a function that returns the amount of time it takes to process customers at a grocery store based on number of customers and tills opened<br>
+<b></b><br>